-Employees of the College pay six (6) percent of their covered payroll.
+Employees of the School pay six (6) percent of their covered payroll.
 Effective July 1, 2020, currently employed Tier 1/Tier 2 and OPSRP members earning \$2,500 or more per month (increased to \$3,333 per month in 2022) will have a portion of their 6 percent monthly IAP contributions redirected to an Employee Pension Stability Account.
 The Employee Pension Stability Account will be used to pay part of the member's future benefit.
-Of the 6 percent monthly IAP contribution, Tier 1/Tier 2 will have 2.5 percent redirected to the Employee Pension Stability Account and OPSRP will have 0.75 percent redirected to the Employee Pension Stability Account, with the remaining going to the member's existing IAP account.
-Members may voluntarily choose to make additional after-tax contributions into their IAP account to make a full 6 percent contribution to the IAP.
-The College made approximately \$222,838 of optional contributions to member IAP accounts for the year ended June 30, 2023.
+Of the 6 percent monthly IAP contribution, Tier 1/Tier 2 will have 2.5 percent redirected to the Employee Pension Stability Account and OPSRP will have 0.75 percent redirected to the Employee Pension Stability Account and OPSRP will have 0.75 percent redirected to the Employee to make additional after-tax contributions into their IAP account to make a full 6 percent contribution to the IAP.
+The College made approximately \$223,885 of optional contributions to member IAP accounts for the year ended June 30, 2024.